-For others, it’s Milan that calls.
-Milan is the fashion capital of Italy, as a trip to the designer boutiques in the Quadrilatero d’Oro (Fashion Quadrangle) will reveal.
-Art and culture lovers are well cared for, too: Milan is home to the world-famous La Scala Opera House, not to mention Leonardo da Vinci’s The Last Supper, which is housed in the Church of Santa Maria delle Grazie.
+For others, it’s Milan.
+This is the fashion capital of Italy, as a trip to the designer boutiques in the Quadrilatero d’Oro (Fashion Quadrangle) will reveal.
+Art and culture lovers are well-catered for too – Milan is home to the world-famous La Scala Opera House, not to mention Leonardo da Vinci’s The Last Supper, which is housed in the Church of Santa Maria delle Grazie.

-There’s plenty of life outside these cities too.
-Indeed, Italy is a country of astonishing natural beauty, with a rich landscape of sweeping fields, mountain ranges, and beaches.
+Venture beyond the cities and into Italian nature, and you’ll discover a country of astonishing natural beauty with a rich landscape of sweeping fields, mountain ranges and beaches.
 It’s little wonder that it’s often referred to as the bel paese, or beautiful country.
-For the best beaches in Italy, leave the mainland and head for Sardinia’s coast; Cala Goloritzè is such a stunning stretch of white sand and aquamarine sea that it’s been a Unesco World Heritage Site since 1995.
+For the best beaches in Italy, leave the mainland and head for Sardinia’s coast – Cala Goloritzè is such a stunning stretch of white sand and aquamarine sea that it’s been a UNESCO World Heritage Site since 1995.
 Or, if you’d prefer to stay on dry land, head to northern Italy and immerse yourself in the truly spectacular Alps.